 - The twins Flora and Hestia Carrow are given a lot of attention during the Slug Club scenes.
 This is a holdover from an earlier draft when Harry would realise that the Vanishing Cabinet had a second one.

 - Frank Dillane replaces Christian Coulson, who played Voldemort's teenage self in the second movie.
 This was due to Coulson now being viewed as too old for the part, despite him having been so in the first place (23 playing a 16-year-old).
 Oddly enough, this recasting carried over to the Japanese dub, wherein Jun Fukuyama replaced Akira Ishida as the character's voice.

 - Minor example.
 Lavender Brown had been played by background extras in previous films.
 Here when she has an actual role, she's played by Jessie Cave - and given a Race Lift (the previous two actresses were both black).

-- Real-Life Relative: Tom Riddle's eleven year old self is played by Ralph Fiennes' nephew Hero Fiennes Tiffin.
-Word of God is that his resemblance to Ralph and his "dark, haunted quality" played a factor in his casting.
+- Real-Life Relative: Tom Riddle's eleven-year-old self is played by Ralph Fiennes's nephew Hero Fiennes Tiffin.
+Word Of God is that his resemblance to Ralph and his "dark, haunted quality" played a factor in his casting.

 - What Could Have Been: See subpage.

 Trivia / Harry Potter and the Half-Blood Prince